D31T4/COMP6841-project/README.md

 # Usage

-1. Download the project
+1. Download the project.
+2. Install dependencies listed in `requirements.txt`.
-2. Run `pip install -e .` at the project root to install the project as an editable package in pip.
+3. Run `pip install -e .` at the project root to install the project as an editable package in pip.
-3. Run any `fuzz.py` in the demo folder.
+4. Run any `fuzz.py` in the demo folder.
 Or use it to fuzz your own (see instructions in [afl_fuzz/afl/README.md](afl_fuzz/afl/README.md)).

 # Technical Details